THT282 Introduction to Sustainable Water and Sanitation

 For NMBU students excursions and exercises are compulsory.

 Continuing examination.
 Cases and exercises counts 25%.
 3 hour written exam counts 75%.
-Grading system A-E / Not pass.
+Grade A-E / Not pass.

 Special requirements in Science

 4 lectures per week and one half day and two full day day excursions.
 The number of lectures/exercises/excursions are subject to change.

 The course is partly web-based and can be followed by external students.

 Examiners will be actively engaged in quality assurance of the course content and the exam questions as well as grading of the term papers.